 Reading the above list, anyone familiar with a handful of psychometric scales will readily see that these are not always reasonable assumptions.
 But you will also see that it’s fairly straightforward to check these assumptions.

 Pro-rating also causes two notable side-effects, of which researchers should be mindful:

 - The definition of your scale now varies across participants.
 It no longer has k items.
 It has a different number of items relating to the amount of missing data for each participant.
 If your data are not missing at random (because, say, someone who scores high on a certain construct is unwilling to answer some of the questions relating to that construct) you may have extra problems to worry about.

 - Pro-rated data will artificially inflate estimates of internal consistency.
 This is because you have just created values (for participants with missing data) as a linear composite of other values for that participant.
 For this reason, any estimate of internal consistency should be calculated without pro-rating.

 A good many methodologists have therefore suggested that researchers should prefer other methods of dealing with missing data.
 These other methods are now generally possible in a range of statistical packages, but they are more computationally complex.

-More importantly, at the time of going to press, they’re generally not available.
+More importantly, at the time of going to press, they’re not universally available.
 SPSS and Jamovi are the two most used statistical apps in psychology.
-SPSS does include multiple imputation, but Jamovi does not.
-Neither of them (at time of going to press) includes Full Information Maximum Likelihood options.
+SPSS does include multiple imputation, but Jamovi does not (at least not as I write these words).
+Neither of them (yet) includes a proper implementation of Full Information Maximum Likelihood.